 - Finally, choose the option to Restore and Update. iTunes will download the latest version of iOS 10 and install it on your Apple device.

 Once iTunes has reinstalled a fresh version of iOS 10, you have a choice of either restoring from an old backup (remember, your iOS 11 backup won't work) or setting it up as a brand new iPhone.
-Simply select your preferred option, follow the on-screen prompts and viola!
+Simply select your preferred option, follow the on-screen prompts and voila!
 You're back on good ol' iOS 10.